Enabling Good Lives (EGL)

 Is FASD a disability?

 Yes.
 FASD meets the United Nations Convention on the Rights of Persons with Disabilities (UNCRPD) definition of disability.
-It is a brain and body-based disability that materially affects a person’s ability to participate equally and equitably in society.
+FASD is a lifelong brain‑ and body‑based disability that, in interaction with environmental and societal barriers, can materially affect a person’s ability to participate equally and equitably in society.

-FASD is also acknowledged by the Ministry of Health and Whaikaha as a disability.
-However, unlike other disabilities, people with FASD and their families are not eligible for Disability Support Services funding unless the person also has an intellectual disability (specifically an IQ below 70) or a debilitating mental illness.
+FASD is acknowledged by the Ministry of Health and Whaikaha as a disability.
+However, unlike many other disabilities, people with FASD and their families are generally not eligible for DSS funding unless they also meet the criteria for an intellectual disability (specifically an IQ below 70) or have another qualifying disability.

 How might EGL affect a person with FASD and their family and whānau?

-The Committee also recommended the New Zealand government ensure that people with FASD, along with other chronic conditions, “have access to the disability support system and are included in disabilities policies and programs”.
+The Committee also recommended the New Zealand government ensure that people with FASD, along with others with chronic conditions, 'have access to the disability support system and are included in disabilities policies and programs'.

 EGL webinar recording